zdleaf/GitHub-API/README.md

 At the moment it currently scrapes the languages and respective line counts that make up a given repository.
 It also counts the contributors involved in a repository.
-In the example code the scraped information is used to get an understanding of popular languages by deriving a total line count for each language across all repositories and also how many contributors are involved with repositories using those languages.
+In the example code the scraped information is used to get an understanding of popular languages by deriving a total line count for each language across all repositories scraped and also how many contributors are involved with repositories using those languages.
 This allows us to get a snapshot of the popular languages at a particular time by specifying whether to scrape older or more recent repositories.